 Ohio Valley University is nestled amidst a variety of parks, hiking trails, and river beds in Vienna, West Virginia.
 Founded in 1958 by members of different churches of Christ, Ohio Valley University is dedicated to giving students opportunities to learn and realize their potential in a Christ-centric community.
 This university’s programs are mostly centered around business, education, and biblical studies, but there are plenty of majors in math and the sciences as well.

-11. WESTERN STATE COLLEGE OF COLORADO
+11. WESTERN STATE COLORADO UNIVERSITY

 10. WEST VIRGINIA STATE UNIVERSITY

 INSTITUTE, WEST VIRGINIA